 Green crabs are arguably the most invasive and harmful species on the New England coast.
-They ruin fishing areas, marine ecosystems, and overtake other crab species either by eating all the food or eating the other crabs.
+They ruin fishing areas, and marine ecosystems, and overtake other crab species either by eating all the food or eating the other crabs.
 These crabs have been a problem for 200 years when they were brought to the US by European merchant ships, but in recent years they have become disastrous to marine ecosystems.
-They were first introduced in the West Coast then spread all over the world through currents.
+They were first introduced on the West Coast and then spread all over the world through currents.
 They are the most invasive and harmful along New England's coasts but have also caused some harm to the West Coast.

 These crabs are such a problem that people on the coast are getting creative with using the crabs.
 Because the crabs are smaller and have less meat they aren't the best crabs to eat.
 They also are hard to harvest until one specific part of their life cycle so harvesting these crabs is very difficult.